engisalor/sketch-grammar-explorer/README.md

 **NOTE**

 SGEX is being redesigned and its previous structure will be deprecated in future versions.
 Version `0.5.5` still functions, but its documentation has been [moved](/README_deprecated.md).
+The current README will be updated progressively.

+## Setup

+Install SGEX with `pip install sgex`

+Dependencies:
+- required: `requests requests-cache pyyaml`
+- optional: `keyring openpyxl defusedxml`

+Developers also need `pre-commit`

 ## About